naomisilver/powertoys-search/README.md

 5. to run on startup navigate to the autohotkey folder, right click the "winsearch.ahk" or "capslocksearch.ahk" file and create a shortcut.
 6. press win+r (alt+r if the script is running) and type shell:startup and drag in the shortcut file in there.

+Due to limitations within autohotkey maintaining the standard windows key functionality along with this script is not possible (to my knowledge) hence using capslock as the alternative.

 Enjoy :)